 1. Stepping right into the film production workforce.

-Ideal for those wanting to start in general entry level jobs such as office production assistant, on-set production assistants, drivers, security etc. These are the classic entry-level crew jobs which in many cases have you doing little bit of anything that needs doing: setting up tables and chairs, charging and distributing walkies, locking up the set when filming starts, running to grab coffees and food, anticipating the higher-ups’ needs, completing errands, being the first on set and the last to leave, cleaning up at the end of the day, and filling out paperwork.
+Ideal for those wanting to start in general entry level jobs such as office production assistant, on-set production assistants, drivers, security etc. These are the classic entry-level crew jobs which in many cases have you doing little bit of anything that needs doing: setting up tables and chairs, charging and distributing walkies, locking up the set when filming starts, running to grab coffee and food, anticipating the higher-ups’ needs, completing errands, being the first on set and the last to leave, cleaning up at the end of the day, and filling out paperwork.

 2. Continuing on to OFTA's specialization courses.

 OFTA runs a number of specialization courses where students can begin to focus their knowledge around specific departments and roles.
-The core specialization courses include: Grip & Rigging, Lighting & Electric, Set Construction & Scenic Painting, Production Accounting, Transportation & Locations, Costumers & Dressers, & The Assistant Directing Team.
+The core specialization courses include: Grip & Rigging, Lighting & Electric, Set Construction & Scenic Painting, Hair and Makeup, Production Accounting, Transportation & Locations, Costumers & Dressers, & The Assistant Directing Team.
 Depending on the needs of visiting productions we also add to this core list on a case-by-case basis.

 For specialization courses, preference is given to students with transferable skills from other industries (perhaps you have been working in construction, as an electrician, or in accounts), those transferring from military service, and those who have already gained on-set experience with a major production and wish to get further training.